You want smart political talk without the meltdowns?

 It takes seconds.

-The giggling vice president Kamala Harris.
+The giggling Vice President, Kamala Harris.

 We are doing the work that is about collaborating around the small businesses that will need to do the work.

-When we talk about our small businesses, it not only is it intergenerational, but also we've got entrepreneurs in their teens and twenties to families who have been doing this for generations and in, you know our seniors and so it's really that's also what's also exciting about our small businesses and who they are because it spans the generations in addition to being intergenerational.
+When we talk about our small businesses, not only is it intergenerational, but also we've got entrepreneurs in their teens and 20s to families who have been doing this for generations and, you know, our seniors.

 It spans the generations.

-It's gener i intergenerational.
+It's intergenerational.

 You know, intergenerational is doing something for every generation.